 Myth 29: An RV Starter Kit Has Everything You Need For Your First Trip

 Truth: Even the best RV starter kits are designed for exactly what their name suggests – to get you started.
-There are different types of starter kits focused on towing, RV sanitation, outdoor cooking, and other aspects of the RV lifestyle.
+And there are different types of starter kits focused on towing, RV sanitation, outdoor cooking, and other aspects of the RV lifestyle.

 Myth 30: You’ll Never Get a Good ROI When Selling a Used RV